ifeekz/trustfactory-cart/README.md

     php artisan schedule:work
     ```

-8. Access the application at http://localhost:8000
+8. Access the application at `http://localhost:8080` or setup a virtual host for Apache or Nginx (preferably) to serve the app on url like `http://trustfactory.test`.

+See [vhost.md](./vhost.md) for more details on setting up a virtual host.

 ## Cart Service Implementation